-This is a global opportunity to remember all those who have died from epilepsy, across our social media platforms.
+This is an opportunity to remember all those who have died from epilepsy, across our social media platforms.

 It is the most special day in our charity calendar.
-Now coming up to our sixth event in May 2021, SUDEP Action launched this special day enabling the bereaved community to connect around the world.
+Now coming up to our eighth event in May 2023, SUDEP Action launched this day to enable the bereaved community to connect around the world.